FStarLang/FStar/doc/book/part4/part4_div.rst

     else x * factorial (x - 1)

-that diverges when called with negative inputs, then with the given signature, we cannot prove after-the-fact that ``factorial`` returns a positive integer if it terminates.
-To be able to reason so, we would need to refine the return type and prove it intrinsically::
+that diverges when called with negative inputs, then with the given signature, we cannot derive after-the-fact that ``factorial`` returns a positive integer if it terminates.
+To be able to reason so, we need to refine the return type and prove it intrinsically::

   let rec factorial (x:int) : Dv (y:int{y >= 1}) = ...